Check In

 Common Myths About Urine Test Preparation (Debunked!)

+With so much advice online, it’s easy to get mixed messages about urine testing.
 Here are four common myths people believe when preparing for a urine test.
 We’ve debunked them with facts and doctor recommendations.

 Myth #1: Drinking a lot of water helps ‘clean’ my urine